 Rare Bibles Collection

 The Special Collections room contains a collection of rare Bibles, some of which are on display in the Jerusalem Chamber.
-See a full list of items from this collection.

-- Gilbert Stenholm (1915-89) papers, long-time administrator at Bob jones University
+- Gilbert Stenholm (1915-1989), a long-time administrator at Bob Jones University.